legetz/sf-metadata-adjust/messages/metadata.integrity.md

 # description
-Scan recent git history for deleted metadata and detect lingering references in Profiles and Permission Sets.
+Scan recent git history for deleted metadata and detect lingering references across access control, source code, layouts, and flows.

 # args.path.description
 Path to the Salesforce project root to analyze.
 Defaults to current directory if not provided.